sgoran/reactjs-app/README.md

 # reactjs-app
-Small ReactJS application with user login and dashboard updates with websockets.
+ReactJS application with user login and dashboard updates with websockets.

 Application was done as a job test so I can't reveal company update API.
 Instead I simulated set of metrics and websocket updates.